Canon 5D Mark IV vs Panasonic G85

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark IV and G85 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic G85 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Panasonic G85?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.